office fitout in the boardroom

 Turnkey

-Term used when the subcontractor provides all materials (and labor) for a job.
+Term used when the subcontractor provides all materials (and labour) for a job.

 Turpentine